Elizabeth has two main passions in life: art and the outdoors.

 As a Yellowstone guide, avid backpacker, and lover of nature, Elizabeth brings her life experiences into the studio and recreates them through various mediums and creative processes.
 With a combination of course work and self exploration, Elizabeth loves to dabble in different mediums and artistic methods.
 Her specialties are contemporary wildlife oil finger paintings and detailed landscape acrylic paintings.
 She strives to capture and share the beauty, wildlife, and unique gifts found in the public lands of the US.

 Elizabeth has been hiking for as long as she can remember and creating art for even longer than that.
-Naturally these two loves overlap, which was noticed on her 2100+ mile trek of the Appalachian Trail, where she earned the trail name EtchASketch or "Etch" for her creative and often comical sketches in the trail journals along the way.
+Naturally these two loves overlap, which was noticed on her 2100+ mile trek of the Appalachian Trail.
+She earned the trail name EtchASketch or "Etch" for her creative and often comical sketches in the trail journals along the way.
 The name "Etch" followed her back into the real word and into her art as well.
-Among other compositions, she is now working on creating a collection of works focused on the remarkable scenery, plants, animals and people of the Pacific Crest Trail, which she and her partner completed in 2015.
+Among other compositions, she is now working on creating a collection of works focused on the remarkable scenery, plants, animals, and people of the Pacific Crest Trail, which she and her partner completed in 2015.